-

 BioLegend commits to making a total gift in the amount of $250,000 to the UC San Diego Foundation to establish a fully expendable fund entitled the “BioLegend Graduate Fellowship in Immunology”.

-Applications for the 2024 BioLegend Fellowship are open until September 15th.
+Applications for the 2025 BioLegend Fellowship will open up soon!

 BioLegend Fellowship Recipients